According to the CDC, over 33,000 people died in the US in 2015 from unintentional falls.

 The statute of limitations to file a claim for a slip and fall accident is three years in North Carolina.
-This means that you have exactly three years from the date of your injury to file a lawsuit.
-At Hyland + Padilla, PLLC, our Raleigh + Durham personal injury attorneys can help you file the correct paperwork and build your case to seek compensation.
+At Hyland + Padilla, PLLC, our personal injury attorneys in Durham & Raleigh can help you file the correct paperwork and build your case to seek compensation.

 Proving fault in a slip and fall accident requires thorough investigation and reliance on evidence.
-This includes witness statements, photographs, police reports, and other documents.
-In most cases, the injured plaintiff must prove that the property owner, or defendant, knew about a dangerous condition on his or her property and failed to act to prevent the accident.
+This includes witness statements, photographs, incident reports, and other documents.
+In most cases, the injured plaintiff must prove that the property owner, or defendant, knew or should have known about a dangerous condition on his or her property and failed to act to prevent the accident.

 The attorneys at Hyland + Padilla, PLLC are here to help you maximize your potential recovery*

 In legal terms, a dangerous condition typically presents an unreasonable risk to the person on the property.
 It also must be a condition that the injured person should not reasonably have anticipated under the circumstances.
 Whether your accident was on residential, commercial, or government property, the Raleigh/Durham slip and fall accident lawyers at Hyland + Padilla, PLLC can help build your case and represent you in court.